polterguy/phosphorusfive-dox/chapter-12.md

   some-argument:Foo bar
 ```

 The execution of a file, like we illustrated above, might also in fact return arguments.
-This means that there is very effectively *no semantic difference* between a lambda object, a file, some text fetched from some database, or supplied by a web service invocation - Or for that matter a piece of string, supplied by the user, through some input element in your app.
+This means that there is very effectively *no semantic difference* between a lambda object, a file, some text fetched from some database, or supplied by a web service invocation - Or for that matter, a piece of string, supplied by the user, through some input element in your app.

 In fact, the last parts in the above paragraph, largely defines the implementation of the Apps/Executor.
 The Executor in System42, simply converts your input to a lambda object, using **[hyper2lambda]**, and invokes this lambda object, using the **[eval]** Active Event.